kryptonian41/loyaltyprog/README.md

 This is a assignment project for **Dell's Intership Programme 2018**.

 **Overview** - The web app is served by a backend server coded using Node.js and the frontend side of the app in implemented using Vue.js.
-The web app has been hosted on Heroku.

-## Demo

-You can view the live example [here](https://delloyalty.herokuapp.com).

 ## Folder Structure